AkikanK/Lab-Project/README.md

 **Basic Information:**
 My lab project is a five-level Markov Chain algorithm to compete against human-players in a game of Rock-Paper-Scissors.
 It is an experimental algorithm based on this research paper: https://arxiv.org/pdf/2003.06769.
 It uses a dictionary and the basic theory of Markov Chains as its core.
+!SEE NOTES REGARDING THE ADDITION OF A NEW VERSION OF THE ALGORITHM!

 **Getting Started:**